People and Organisational Development Policy

 On average, development activities are likely to require five days a year, but this can vary enormously depending on experience, rate of change of job requirements, ambition etc.

-Unless otherwise indicated, most of our workshops are run on the South Kensington campus.
-If sufficient people could attend, we will run workshops on other sites.
-Please contact us to arrange.
+Unless otherwise indicated, most workshops are run on the South Kensington campus.
+If sufficient people can attend, we will run workshops on other sites.
+Please contact us to arrange it.

 Staff who register for a part-time postgraduate degree at Imperial may be eligible for a reduction in their tuition fee through the tuition fee remission scheme.